 \subsection{Identifying instances of departure}

-Our testing procedure targets scenarios in which differences in the risk of one of the groups may be driven by a small number of time intervals.
-It follows from previous studies of similar multiple-hypothesis testing situations that a set of individual tests thought to provide the best evidence against the null hypothesis is provided by the so-called higher criticism threshold \cite{donoho2008higher,donoho2009feature}, defined as the index $t^\star$ of the P-value maximizing the higher criticism functional $\HC_{t;T}$.
-The aforementioned set is defined as
+Our testing procedure targets scenarios in which hazard differences may be driven by a small number of time intervals.
+It follows from previous studies of similar multiple-hypothesis testing situations that a set of individual tests thought to provide the best evidence against the null hypothesis is given by the so-called higher criticism threshold \citep{donoho2008higher,donoho2009feature}, defined as the index $t^\star$ of the P-value maximizing the higher criticism functional $\HC_{t;T}$.
+Consequently, we define the set of time intervals